bucketeer-io/bucketeer-docs/docs/sdk/client-side/ios/index.md

   user: user,
   timeoutMillis: timeout
 ) { error in
-  guard error == nil else {
+  // The completion callback is called on the main thread guard error == nil else {
     // Handle the error when there is no cache or the cache is not updated return